 The official kick-off of the CUBES project took place on the 25th of October 2019 in Lisbon.
 Present at the event were all partner organisations, together with the Assembly of European Regions.

-- Homo Eminens (HE) – Lithuania – main applicant, strategy and innovation advisory team
+- Xwhy / Agency of Understanding – Lithuania – main applicant, strategy and innovation advisory team

 - Mind shift Talent Advisory – Portugal – Consultancy for digital based solutions

 - Sarajevo Meeting of Culture – Bosnia and Herzegovina – NGO promoting cultural diversity

 - Xenios Polis Culture, Science and Action – Greece – Non-profit education and research organisation